by Chuck Nishihira

 Rhodospathas are a very overlooked genus for use in the terrarium.
 Many pretty ones come from Ecuador and Peru.
 Some were even introduced en masse via tissue culture over a decade ago, but are still not very often seen in terrariums.
-They are relatively slow growing, and are either small or willing to stay in the juvenile form.
+They are relatively slow-growing, and are either small or willing to stay in the juvenile form.
 The new growths are usually colorful, adding a bit of color without overwhelming the plantings.
 Several cuttings growing up a branch or background would be stunning.
 All these traits put together make their absence even more puzzling.

 This species from Peru with the light pink new growth adds a delicate, but pretty range of color for this genus.
 This new growth matures into a slightly iridescent green leaf in medium light.
-When grown in higher light, the pretty pink turns into a pale orange before turning into a brighter green leaf.
-Hopefully in time we will see more and more of these making their way into hobbyists tanks.
+When grown in a higher light, the pretty pink turns into a pale orange before turning into a brighter green leaf.
+Hopefully, in time we will see more and more of these making their way into hobbyists tanks.